Stephy-Cheung/DecisionTreeClassifier_exercise-Cars_dataset/README.md

 # Exercise-Streamlit App on Car class dataset

 ## Objective
 This is an exerccise on create a data app on Streamlit for Decision Tree Classifier model.
-The model is a car class prediction model which predict the car class base on the buying price, maintainence price, number of doors, number of seats, luaggage boot size and safety level.
+The model is a car class prediction model which predict the car class base on the buying price, maintainence price, number of doors, number of seats, luaggage boot size and safety level. <\br>

-'car_app' is code for the Streamlit app 'develop_model' is code for the python program, include fine tuning of model and visualize the model.
+'car_app' is code for the Streamlit app <\br>
+'develop_model' is code for the python program, include fine tuning of model and visualize the model. <\br>

 Data is from kaggle dataset: https://www.kaggle.com/elikplim/car-evaluation-data-set